sneha-balamurali/fpga/introduction/red_pitaya.md

 ### Expansion I/O:

-Click on the link to go to the image of the [extension connectors](https://redpitaya.readthedocs.io/en/latest/developerGuide/hardware/GEN1/hw_specs/extent.html)
+Click on the link to go to the image of the [extension connectors](https://redpitaya.com/rtd-iframe/?iframe=https://redpitaya.readthedocs.io/en/latest/developerGuide/hardware/hardware.html)

 - **E1 connector:**
-  - 16 single-ended or 8 differential GPIO lines (3.3 V).
+  - 16 single-ended or 8 differential GPIO lines (3.3 V)[^3].
   - GPIO stands for General Purpose Input/Output.
 These are digital pins:

     Configurable as inputs (reads 0/1) or output (drives a 0/1).